Investing for Income in 2022

-Ideally you want a company whose EPS has a track record of increasing over time, as this will translate into the dividend also increasing over time.
+Ideally you want a company whose EPS has a track record of increasing over time, as this should translate into the dividend also increasing over time.

 A dividend stock’s payout growth can be calculated by looking at the most recent dividend payment and comparing it with historic dividend payments.

-An income investor will be looking for companies which have a demonstrable track record of increasing its dividend payouts over time.
+An income investor will be looking for companies which have a demonstrable track record of increasing its dividend payments over time.

 ETFs and Mutual Funds